acrlife/HTMA-CL/README.md

 # 📖 HTMA-CL: Efficient Hierarchical Tokenization with Multiscale Attention for Compressed Learning

-## This code is directly related to the manuscript I have submitted to the Journal "The Visual Computer".
+## This code is directly related to the manuscript I have submitted to the Journal "Scientific Reports".

 ![network](./figs/fig1.png)